Postgraduate MSc

 Psychological Therapies for Common Mental Health Disorders

-Develop a comprehensive understanding of the theory and practical application of cognitive behaviour therapy (CBT), together with a critical evaluation of its utilisation in addiction and associated depression and anxiety disorders.
+Develop a comprehensive understanding of the theory and practical application of cognitive behaviour therapy (CBT), psychodynamic psychotherapy, and person-centred therapy, together with a critical evaluation of its utilisation in addiction and associated depression and anxiety disorders.

 Addictive Behaviours

-Develop a theoretical and evidence-based critique of the psychology and treatment of addictions.
+Develop a theoretical and evidence-based critique of the psychology and treatment of addictions, including substance abuse and process addictions.
 You will also critically evaluate the range of addictive and compulsive behaviours to identify the range of complex problems and risks experienced by the 'addict' in western society.

 Cognitive Behaviour Therapy and Physical Health

-This module provides a rigorous theoretical and evidence-based introduction to using CBT with clients who have physical health conditions.
-Develops skills in the use of CBT specifically with clients who require chronic disease self-management.
+This module provides a rigorous theoretical and evidence-based introduction to using CBT with clients who have long-term physical health conditions, developing skills in and critically examining research in the use of CBT specifically with clients who require chronic disease self-management.

 Dissertation

-Provides you with the opportunity to pursue an area of applied psychology and psychological therapies that directly relates to your own work or interests.
+Provides you with the opportunity to pursue an area of applied psychology and psychological therapies that directly relates to your own work or interests, or your future careers aspiration.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.